 Three-dimensional (3D) and colour scans aren’t routinely used in the NHS.

 When will I have an ultrasound scan?

 You should be offered at least 2 scans:

 You might also be offered a nuchal translucency scan (NT) at your early pregnancy scan to to find out how likely it is your baby may have either Down’s syndrome, Edwards' syndrome or Patau's syndrome.

-You can choose not to have these scan – the decision's yours.
+You can choose not to have these scans – the decision's yours.